1956 Democratic National Convention

+Run up to the Convention

+As the unsuccessful 1952 Democratic Party presidential nominee, Stevenson had the highest stature of the active candidates.
+Despite a number of primary wins by Kefauver, Stevenson managed to pull back and win California and come into the convention with momentum.
+However Stevenson was widely seen as having between 400 and 600 of the 6871/2 delegates he needed to secure the nomination.

 Scheduling and logistics of convention

 The 1956 Democratic convention was held before that year's Republican National Convention.
 This was unusual, as since 1864, in every election but 1888, Democrats had held their convention second.
 It has become an informal tradition that the party holding the White House (which, accordingly, in 1956 had been the Republican Party) hosts their convention second, but it is unclear when this tradition began.
 Democrats had held the White House and held their conventions second between 1936 and 1952, but it is unclear whether they scheduled their conventions second in these years because of their White House incumbency, or whether they scheduled them second because it was traditional that Democratic National Conventions had been held after the Republican National Convention.

 This was the second election in which conventions were televised live coast-to-coast.
 Television had, by 1956, become the dominant medium of popular news coverage.
 To adjust to the medium of television, the convention was condensed in length compared to previous years, with daytime sessions being largely eliminated and the amount of welcoming speeches and parliamentary organization speeches being decreased (such as seconding speeches for vice-presidential candidates, which were eliminated).
 Sessions were also scheduled in order to maximize exposure to prime-time audience.